SVNTrw/Cryengine-Performance-Tuning/README.md

 ## 📖 Why This Exists

-ArcheRage and its relationship with **CryEngine** has been a decades-long struggle.
+ArcheAge’s relationship with CryEngine has been a decades long struggle for the community.

 Stuttering.
 Crashing.
 Unstable FPS.

-After spending years dealing with this, I decided to dig into *why* it happens—and more importantly, **how to fix/mitigate it** (Gameplay & Videos will feel/look noticably smoother even in 100+ player instances!)
+After months of testing/instancing, I've identified the commands that signifigantly reduce/remove these issues.

-This repository documents my optimization process, along with full credit to any sources used and a link to my discord support channel located at the bottom.
+This repository consolidates my work into a simple CFG edit for end users.

 ❗ **This Project is Appproved for use by the ArcheRage Private Server moderation team, likewise, there should be no issue using this on the Live servers or any other Private Server, no installation is required it's a simple cfg edit.**
 ##  What This Optimization Proccess Does